Computer Engineer Career Overview

 How much does a computer engineer make?

-According to the BLS, computer engineers make a median annual salary of $119,560.
+According to 2021 BLS data, computer engineers make a median annual salary of $128,170.
 The pay may vary depending on the sector and experience level.
-For example, the BLS reports that engineers working in research and development earn $133,060 per year.

 Are computer engineering jobs in demand?